-- 4.8.1.Only the principal and staff authorised by the principal may carry out searches for prohibited and banned items.
+- 4.8.1.
+Only the principal and staff authorised by the principal may carry out searches for prohibited and banned items.
 Searches may only be carried out by staff members of the same sex as the child to be searched.

 - 4.8.2.
 There must be another authorised member of staff present as a witness to the search

 - 4.8.3.
 Wherever possible a child should be offered the choice of which of the authorised members of staff they would be comfortable with to complete the search and act as witness.

-- 4.8.4.All authorised members of staff must have current Safeguarding training.

-- 4.8.5.List of staff members authorised for searches:
+- 4.8.4.
+List of staff members authorised for searches

 - Principal (KB)

 - Vice Principal (RM)

 - DSL (CL)

 - Safeguarding Manager (JM)

 - Other Senior and Middle Leaders

 - Attendance Officer (EW)

 - Pastoral Support Managers